Embassy Building No. 10: History

-In 2012, the DC DPR moved "its central office operations…to two new locations" in order to "provid[e] a better working environment for DPR employees, and a place to better serve customers" than was possible in the aging building.
-As of early 2021, it has been vacant ever since.
+In 2012, the DC DPR moved "its central office operations…to two new location"s in order to "provid[e] a better working environment for DPR employees, and a place to better serve customers" than was possible in the aging building.
+In 2020, the Junior Achievement of Greater Washington organization, sought approval from the Historic Preservation Review Board to add an auditorium clad in limestone.